Tracking parameters explained

 mc_eid / mc_cid

-Newsletter/mailing IDs (e.g., Mailchimp).
+Newsletter IDs (e.g. Mailchimp).

 Why remove before sharing?

-Shorter, clearer, more trustworthy.
+Shorter, clearer, more professional.

 Fewer breakages